yoginikokare/Namste-React/Assignments/Assignment 05 - Lets get hooked/Assignment 05 - Lets get hooked.md

 Notes:
 what happend behind the scene of use state?
-React support one way data bnding, so if we create local var then react does not get to know how to update that variable value on UI thr are may be thousands of varaible. to do that react uses hook that is useState which create local state variable and to keep your ui to sync with updated data we use state var. also react keeps track of only those variable so whenever value of state variable gets updated react will re-render (destroy old component and create new comp) whole component. this means behind the scene every time whenever state variable changes it trigger reconcilation process and find diff btn 2 trees and get to know value is change in virtual dom and quickly replace only that value in actual dom ex. const a = 10, later it changes to a = 20, recocliation trigger, react re-render the comp and create new virtual dom with upadted node value then diff algo find the difference and replace that value in actual dom
+React support one way data bnding, so if we create local var then react does not get to know how to update that variable value on UI thr are may be thousands of varaible. to do that react uses hook that is useState which create local state variable and to keep your ui to sync with updated data we use state var. also react keeps track of only those variable so whenever value of state variable gets updated react will re-render (destroy old component and create new comp) whole component. this means behind the scene every time whenever state variable changes your virtul dom gets updated and in reconcilation process diff algo finds diff between current virtul dom and updated virtual dom (btn 2 trees) and quickly replace only that chanded value in actual dom ex. const a = 10, later it changes to a = 20, recocliation trigger, react re-render the comp and create new virtual dom with upadted node value then diff algo find the difference and replace that value in actual dom

 why react is so fast: